the1lab/1lab/src/1Lab/Path/IdentitySystem.lagda.md

-An **identity system** is a way of characterising the path spaces of a particular type, without necessarily having to construct a full encode-decode equaivalence.
+An **identity system** is a way of characterising the path spaces of a particular type, without necessarily having to construct a full encode-decode equivalence.
 Essentially, the data of an identity system is precisely the data required to implement _path induction_, a.k.a. the J eliminator.
 Any type with the data of an identity system satisfies its own J, and conversely, if the type satisfies J, it is an identity